survivejs/webpack-book/manuscript/loading/04_javascript.md

 };
 ```

 Next, you need to connect this with the main configuration.
 If you are using a modern browser for development, you can consider processing only the production code through Babel.
-To play it safe, it is used for both production and development environments in this case.
+To play it safe, it's used for both production and development environments in this case.
 In addition, only application code is processed through Babel.

 **webpack.config.js**